Estimated reading time: 5 minutes, 30 seconds

 Spooky failure, “Pourus abruptus”

 There have been a series of strange failures reported.
 The most troubling and odd of all is the “who the hell keeps turning my faucet on”?
-Kind of makes you want go Walt Kowalski in Gran Torino, and sit on the porch with a shotgun.
+It kind of makes you want go Walt Kowalski in Gran Torino and sit on the porch with a shotgun.
 SOLUTION: A reader stated that if he pulls on the handle it comes out 1/4″ and starts to pour water then he pushes it back in and it stops.
 Replace the darn thing, it is a piece of junk!
 Get a good quality one from a reputable dealer, not the cheapest one on the internet.

 Bonus Round Questions?